maoxuli/netb/examples/http/README.md

-# NetB
+# NetB Examples

-/examples/http/

-This is a mini framework for HTTP server and client.
+Examples of HTTP server and HTTP client.